WestMecCoding/Asteroid_Game/README.md

 # ASTEROID GAME PROJECT

+## step-6-b branch

+The step-6 branch was broken.
+This will be a refactor branch.

+1. Update the resizeCanvas function in index.html to set the new size of the ship and reposition it in the center of the canvas.
+2. Move the animateLoop call outside of the resizeCanvas function in index.html.
+3. Call the ship.update() method inside the loop function in stars.js.

 ## step-6 branch

 In this branch we will add in an animationLoop.js file to hold our animation callbacks.